Mexico

 How many threatened species are in Mexico?

-Mexico has 2,656 threatened species recorded in the SpeciesRadar database — 527 of those are Critically Endangered (CR), facing an extremely high risk of extinction.
+Mexico has 2,656 threatened species recorded on SpeciesRadar — 524 of those are Critically Endangered, facing an extremely high risk of extinction.
 The figures combine IUCN Red List data with national red list assessments where available.

 What is the most endangered species in Mexico?

-Among the 527 Critically Endangered species in Mexico, Nicrophorus americanus is one of the most at-risk — featured prominently on the country dashboard.
-The full list of CR species is filterable on the country page.
+Among the 524 Critically Endangered species in Mexico, Quercus graciliformis is one of the most at-risk — featured prominently on the country dashboard.
+The full list of Critically Endangered species is filterable on the Species tab.

 What protected areas exist in Mexico?

-Mexico has 71 protected areas catalogued in SpeciesRadar, sourced from WDPA and national designations.
-Notable sites include Alto Golfo de California y Delta del Río Colorado Biosphere Reserve, Archipiélago de Revillagigedo Biosphere Reserve, Banco Chinchorro Biosphere Reserve, Calakmul Biosphere Reserve, Chamela-Cuixmala Biosphere Reserve and 66 others.
+Mexico has 71 protected areas catalogued on SpeciesRadar, sourced from the WDPA and national designations.
+Notable sites include Alto Golfo de California y Delta del Río Colorado Biosphere Reserve, Archipiélago de Revillagigedo Biosphere Reserve, Banco Chinchorro Biosphere Reserve, and Calakmul Biosphere Reserve, among 67 others.
+The full list is sortable and downloadable on the Protected Areas tab.